Would you rather eat Thanksgiving dinner in a restaurant (paying others to prepare and serve it and clean up afterwards) -- or

 Bread dressing has become an expected part not only of every Thanksgiving dinner we have, but also of every turkey dinner.

-For us, Thanksgiving dinner just wouldn't be complete without cranberry sauce.
+For us, Thanksgiving dinner just isn't complete without cranberry sauce.

 If we say so ourselves, this was a beautiful meal and we did ourselves proud by fixing an elegant-looking, very delicious and well-rounded Thanksgiving dinner.